hcsalmon1/TypeGo/README.md

 	var index int = getIndex()
 ```
 The converted Go code will never use ':=' with two exceptions.
-This is to actually have the compiler check your code, rather than guess you are thinking.
+This is to actually have the compiler check your code, rather than guess what you are thinking.

 The exceptions are the situations where it is impossible or not needed.